 Residential Realty Review & Best Practices 2021

 We regularly communicate and consult with the markets that provide insurance coverage to condominium corporations.
 Our advisors work diligently to keep up with what the insurance markets are doing regarding capacity and rating.
-We stay on top of and review all of our client’s policies and make sure to remarket when rates increase.
-We often collaborate with the insurance markets to find ways for condo corporations to combat their risks and potentially avoid rate increases.
+We stay on top of and review our client’s policies and make sure to remarket when rates increase.
+We often collaborate with the insurance markets to find ways for condo corporations to combat risks and potentially avoid rate increases.

 Current 2021 Residential Realty Market Condition